scopedog/chat_ai/README.md

 Brief information on my cats is given as context, and you can then ask questions like: "List all male cats in my house."
 The program will analyze the provided context and attempt to answer your question.

-You can specify files and/or URLs as sources:
+You can also specify files and/or URLs as sources:

 ```bash
 python3 simple_gpt_ai.py aaa.pdf bbb.docx https://www.example.com